c CAUTION: Avoid injury! Fuel vapors are explosive and flammable. Engine exhaust fumes contain carbon monoxide and can cause serious illness or death:

 3. Clean debris from engine air intake screen.

-7. Clean the battery and battery posts.
-Check the electrolyte level, if your battery is not maintenance free.
+6. Clean the battery and battery posts.
+Check the electrolyte level on batteries requiring maintenance.

 NOTE: The stored battery should be recharged every 90 days.